 Dear Michael: My lender is requiring me to have my property taxes in an impound account.
 What is an impound account and would I benefit from it?

-Dear Michael: I am purchasing a new home and my agent states that it is time to remove my loan contingency.
+Dear Michael: I am purchasing a new home and my Realtor insists that it is time to remove my loan contingency.
 I am not comfortable doing so.
 Why must I remove my loan contingency?
-I plan on purchasing this home no matter what.